Term 4 Week 6 2024 Newsletter

 - Term 4, 2024 calendar - Updated 11/24

-Though Our Lady Queen of Peace School has been a good little school in the western suburbs, many people didn’t actually not know that we existed.
+Though Our Lady Queen of Peace School has been a good school in the western suburbs, many people did not actually not know that we existed.
 I think back to the first time we were a polling booth for an election, and listening to families who live only streets away saying, “I had no idea there was a school here”.

 Over the last few years, we have focused on making people aware that Our Lady Queen of Peace School exists.
-Though we have been part of billboard campaigns and physical school improvements, what has made the biggest change are:
+Though we have been part of billboard campaigns and physical school improvements, the things that have made the biggest change include:

-the opportunities we have created for our students,
+- the opportunities we created for our students,

-the care and support that each child receives.
+- the care and support that each student receives.

 NAPLAN